Prismarine/Prismarine/README.md

 NOTE: THIS IS EXTREMELY UNSTABLE SOFTWARE, WITH CODE THAT IS HEAVILY IN DEVELOPMENT.

+BECAUSE OF SCHOOL, I HAVE NOT HAD ENOUGH TIME TO WORK ON THIS PROJECT, SUMMER BREAK IN 2 WEEKS, WHERE I'll WORK ON THIS PROJECT.

 ## Plugins
 Creating a plugin in prismarine is as easy as this:
 ```javascript